brandlewco/jesserieser.com/content/about/_index.md

   background_color: "#FF6A5A"
   text: |-
     “I’ve worked with tons of photographers that can’t make something great out of nothing.
 You made gold from a blank canvas.
 Thank you.” - _Devin Gillespie Creative Director, Wieden+Kennedy Portland_

+    "It’s no easy task to enter the world of contemporary art color photography, but you have successfully done so with your own unique voice.” - _Rob Schaefer Senior Acquisitions Editor, Princeton Architectural Press_

     “This shoot would have honestly never gotten off the ground if it wasn’t for everything you have done.”- _Kate Moore Senior Art Producer, Anomaly New York_